neondatabase/website/content/docs/reference/cli-auth.md

 neonctl auth
 ```

 The command launches a browser window where you can authorize the Neon CLI to access your Neon account.
-After you grant permissions to the Neon CLI, your credentials are saved locally to a configuration file named `credentials.json`, enabling you manage your account's projects from the command line.
+After granting permissions to the Neon CLI, your credentials are saved locally to a configuration file named `credentials.json`, enabling you manage your account's projects from the command line.

 ```text
 /home/<home>/.config/neonctl/credentials.json